 The mission of our “Safe Park” program is to create a safe environment for children in the community to learn, play and interact with peers, thereby improving their physical and mental development and wellbeing.
 Impact stories are given here.

 Safe Park is a program that is free and open to all children in our community of Matero.
 This community is one of the largest and poorest compounds in Lusaka, Zambia with a population of between 275,000 to 300,000.
 It is characterized with a high incidence of HIV and malaria and an unemployment rate upwards of 65%.
-Most residents are poor and live on less than $2 per day - which is defined as extreme poverty by the UN.
+Most residents are poor and live on less than $2 per day - defined as extreme poverty by the UN.
 Children in Matero face difficult circumstances due to poverty, and trauma due to loss of a parent or sibling.
 Our Safe Park program addresses some of the mental and physical challenges faced by children growing up in Matero.
+In addition, we encourage older children or children who have graduated from high school to volunteer as educators for younger children.
+This helps the older children learn leadership skills and the younger children see them as role models.
+In some ways we are growing educators and leaders.

 Children who attend Safe Parks regularly are happier and better informed about HIV prevention and care.
 More specifically: